 Stopping and Turning

-To stop your horse, pull back on the lead rope while saying “whoa” in a calm, firm voice.
-To turn your horse, use gentle pressure on the lead rope in the direction you want them to turn.
-Always remember to praise and reward your horse when they respond correctly to your cues.
+To stop, gently pull back on the lead rope while saying “whoa” calmly.
+To turn, apply gentle pressure in the desired direction.
+Always praise your horse when they respond correctly.

 5. Tying Your Horse